ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 ## Questions for UX

-1. Should the "Docket entry descripton" textarea field have a restriction on its character length similar to "Additional order text" above?
+1. Should the "Docket entry description" textarea field have a restriction on its character length similar to "Additional order text" above?

 2. The test case says that the "Additional order text" field should be only 140 or